Culinary Skills Department

 So you think you would like to be a chef?

-Here at Knole Academy we offer a one-year full time course for anyone who works or would like to work as a chef in the hospitality sector.
+Here at Knole Academy we offer a two-year full time course for anyone who works or would like to work as a chef in the hospitality sector.

 Lessons are delivered in our state of the art professional kitchen with members of the public welcome to dine in the adjoining Mange Tout Restaurant.